technofocus-pte/bldextndcpprcdcpbltsriopvt/Lab 4/Lab 4 - Build, evaluate and deploy a RAG-based agent with the Azure AI Foundry SDK.md

 ![](./media/image78.png)

-3. Add the --enable-telemetry flag when you use the chat_with_products.py script:
+3. Add the --enable --telemetry flag when you use the chat_with_products.py script:

 ```